Chronic pain is dangerous

 - Anger and pain are linked neurological pathways.

 For many years, I never put pain and abuse in the same sentence.
-I just did not see the link.
-Now, I see it every day.
+I didn’t see the link.
+Now, it’s more than clear.

 - Almost every time I mention how difficult it must be to live with someone in chronic pain, the patient’s spouse begins to involuntarily nod.

 - Many start crying.

-- When I ask my patients to think about what it must be like for the children when the patients are angry, the patients invariably get a wide-eyed look and take a deep breath.
+- I ask my patients to think about what it must be like for their children when they’re angry.
+They invariably get a wide-eyed look and take a deep breath.

 - I watch patients snap at their children in clinic.
-They seem to think it is OK.
+They seem to think it’s OK.

-Very few people wake up in the morning and think about ways they can make their families miserable.
-Usually, even the those who are making their families miserable, don’t realize they are doing so.
+Few people wake up in the morning and think about the ways they can make their families miserable.
+Even those who are making their families unhappy, don’t realize they’re doing so.
 They are too busy thinking about themselves to notice.
 If you are in significant chronic pain, you can only partially see the needs of those around you.
 You have to make some stopgap rules.
 Here are some that I have suggested with some success.